 We will also disclose your personal information if we are required by law to do so.

 If you are an event attendee customer (i.e. someone purchasing a ticket or going to an event), we may also share your information with the event organizer through the Grenadine system in order that they can carry out their event organization activities or contact you as they see fit.

-When you provide us with personal information to complete a purchase transaction, verify your credit card, place an order, purchase a ticket, arrange for a service or request a refund or an adjustment in your order, we assume you consent to our collecting it and using it for that specific reason.
-We also assume that you wish to share this information with the event organizer for that event.
+When you provide us with personal information to complete a purchase transaction, verify your credit card, place an order, purchase a ticket, arrange for a service or request a refund or an adjustment in your order, you provide your consent to our collecting it and using it for that specific reason.
+By providing this information, you are also consenting for us to share this information with the event organizer for that event on your behalf.

 If we ask you for personal information for a secondary reason, like marketing for our event planning services, we will ask you directly for your consent.
 Saying yes is called “opting in”.
 By opting in, you can tell us that this collection, for the purpose specified in our request, is OK.
 Saying yes for one purpose doesn’t allow us to share your information for other purposes.